yellowdog/python-examples/README.md

 ## HTTPS Proxy Support

-The commands will use the value of the environment variable `HTTPS_PROXY` if routing through a proxy is required.
+The commands will respect the value of the environment variable `HTTPS_PROXY` if routing through a proxy is required.

-In addition, the commands can use proxy autoconfiguration (PAC) if the `--pac` command line option is specified, or if the `usePAC` property is set to `true` in the `[common]` section of the `config.toml` file.
+In addition, commands can use proxy autoconfiguration (PAC) if the `--pac` command line option is specified, or if the `usePAC` property is set to `true` in the `[common]` section of the `config.toml` file.

 ## Specifying Common Properties using the Command Line or Environment Variables